 The village has a general store, a well reputed fish and chip shop and a post office all owned and run by villagers.
 There is a busy Working Mens Club with live entertainment at weekends and there are two public houses one of which also has live entertainment most weekends.

 The village benefits from it’s location with open access to countryside on all sides with miles of footpaths, cycle routes and bridleways through reclaimed land and the Crow Trees nature reserve.
 The village has remained fairly constant in size which helps it to retain it’s traditional village atmosphere and culture.

-Coxhoe and Quarrington Hill can also be viewed on the interactive map supplied by Durham County Council, just put in your house number and postcode when you enter the site.
+You can access information about where you live in Coxhoe and Quarrington Hill via My Durham on the Durham County Council website.
+Just put in your house number and postcode when you enter the site.

 Take a look at the following pages to view further information about the villages: